barreiroleo/qmk_userspace/README.md

 # QMK Userspace

-- This config uses the Soundmonster's OLED implementation:
+- This config bases its OLED on the Soundmonster's implementation:
 [https://github.com/soundmonster/qmk_userspace](https://github.com/soundmonster/qmk_userspace)

 ## Howto build locally

 1. Optional.
-Run `setup.sh` to get the firmware repo.
-It's a wrapper over `qmk setup` to clone the firmware repo under ~/.local/share/qmk/.
+Run `setup.sh` to get the firmware repo and generate the `compile_commands.json`.
 1. Run `make` to build the default `keyboard:keymap`: equivalent to `make crkbd/rev1:leobarreiro`